awslabs/threat-composer/e2e/README.md

 `src/**/*.{spec,test}.{ts,tsx}`, never tries to run Playwright specs as unit tests. `e2e` is a pnpm workspace member and an nx project (`project.json`), so it installs with the rest of the repository and its targets take part in the nx graph.
-It has no eslint config; its only static check is `typecheck`.
+Its `build` target runs ESLint and `typecheck`; root `pnpm lint` also includes its ESLint target.
+Lint checks imports, unhandled promises and the existing SPDX headers without modifying files.
 The browser download is an explicit `install-browsers` target rather than a postinstall hook, so a plain `pnpm install` does not fetch Chromium.

 ## Layout